awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc.md

 1. Choose **Next** and follow the instructions to create a stack with the resources in the template\.

 When stack creation completes, check the **Outputs** tab to find the VPC ID and subnet IDs\.
-Use these to configure the VPC in the new environment wizard [network card](environments-create-wizard.md#environments-create-wizard-network)\.
+Use these to configure the VPC in the new environment wizard [network configuration category](environments-create-wizard.md#environments-create-wizard-network)\.

 ## VPC with Public Subnets<a name="services-vpc-public"></a>